captech-partners/neon-juice/assembler/rapid-web/TASKLIST.md

 - [x] Add refresh button for components and layout cards next to the search bar | PH
 - [ ] Add a method in the API that adds a picture file to static/images file
 - [ ] Add picture input into Fragment Modal options
+## Project Management Functionality
+- [ ] Add a dashboard for multiple started projects on the Start Page, complete MVP before starting this functionality
 ## Bugs to Fix
 - [ ] When I press enter in the empty search bar it goes to the start page, please fix